-For each of the 10 weeks for which readings are assigned, students shall hand in one question on the reading assigned from the textbook (not the Biblical reading).
+For at least 10 of the weeks for which readings are assigned, students shall hand in one question on the reading assigned from the textbooks (not the Biblical reading).
 The question must demonstrate that students have read and grappled with the textbook material.
 Each question is worth 1%.
 They must be handed in at the beginning of class (i.e., before the lecture begins) to your tutorial leader.
+Questions will only be accepted on the week to which the reading relates.